 The shrine has many secrets housed within its walls.

-From furniture with hidden compartments to secret tunnels leading away from the shrine to the church, there is a lot to explore.
+There is a lot to explore, from furniture with hidden compartments to secret tunnels leading away from the shrine to the church.

 13- Fort Drum

 Fort Drum is a heavily fortified island in Manila Bay.

 The sea fort, built from reinforced concrete, is shaped like a battleship and was built by the American Armed Forces during 1909 to bolster harbour defences.